 You (in groups of three, no larger than four) will perform a 5 minute skit in Latin for the rest of the class on the last class day before the final exam.
 A written draft of the dialogue is due on the fourteenth day of the block so that I can give you feedback on the Latin before you perform.
 Everyone in the group should participate in developing the idea for the script and writing it as well as performing it.
 Successful skits in previous courses have re-told traditional fairy tales, enacted episodes from Roman mythology, or spoofed the story-line and characters in our textbook.
 Less successful scripts try to re-enact famous comedy sketches or use lots of vocabulary unfamiliar to the rest of the class.
 You may use your script, but the more you have memorized, the easier it is to act your part(s)!

-There will be two midterms and a final.
-Since language is a cumulative process, after each midterm I will ask you to correct your test and hand it in the following day.
+Revising Tests: Since language is a cumulative process, after each midterm I will ask you to correct all sections of your test but the culture essay question and hand it in the following day.
 In the process of revising your test, you will have a chance to review your notes and textbook, confer with others, and learn from your mistakes.
 As a result, hopefully your knowledge of the previous material will be more secure and you will be able to add new information to a firm foundation.
 Please use a different color to mark your corrections.

 Since one quiz can be dropped, there will be no make-up quizzes.
 There will be an oral component to the exams in the course.